 At Winters & Yonker, we understand the pain and fear that come with this kind of injury as well as the sensitive nature of pursuing damages against friends, neighbors, or family.
 We are as committed to helping you maintain good relations with your neighbors, friends, or anyone you know who might be unwittingly responsible for your injury.
 While we pride ourselves on being Tampa’s aggressive personal injury attorneys, we also know a thing or two about fairness and compassion.
 We want to help you collect everything that is fair while helping ensure that your case does not have negative, lasting financial consequences for the people you live near and with whom you might have even stronger bonds.

 We will do everything we can to focus our attention on the insurance company or companies tasked with compensating you for your injuries.
 Please do not miss the opportunity to collect based solely on who the case involves.
-To learn more and to get help deciding how to proceed with your dog bite case, contact us anytime online or by phone at (813) 223-6200.
-Whether you need a dog bite attorney or an electrocution injury lawyer, we are here to answer your questions and offer our advice 24 hours a day, 7 days a week, 365 days a year.
+To learn more and to get help deciding how to proceed with your dog bite case, contact us anytime online or by phone.
+We are here to answer your questions and offer our advice 24 hours a day, 7 days a week, 365 days a year.
 The law limits the amount of time you have to take action, so contact a Tampa dog bite lawyer at Winters & Yonker today.